Florence Travel Guide

 Florence is one of the most beautiful cities in the world.
 If you love art, the amount of galleries here will keep you busy for weeks on end, although the big draws are the David and the Uffizi.
 More than art, there are beautiful Renaissance churches, buildings, and streets.
 Florence was historically considered the capital of art and culture and it shows.
 It’s a great jumping-off point for Tuscany wineries, food tours, and it also boosts a great night life (It’s a popular study abroad location!).

-- Hostel Prices: Hostel prices range from as low as $14 USD to as high as $35 USD per night.
-Private rooms begin at $65 USD for a double bed, or $45 for a single, and go up in the summer season.
+Hostel prices – Hostel prices range from as low as $15 USD to as high as $40 USD per night.
+Private rooms begin at $65 USD for a double bed or $45 for a single, and go up in the summer season.

-- Budget Hotel Prices: Budget hotel rooms begin at $80 USD per night, or $60 in the low season for a double bed.
+Budget hotel prices – Budget hotel rooms begin at $80 USD per night, but can be as low as $60 USD in the off season for a double bed.

-- Average Cost of Food: The good thing about Italy is that pizza and pasta, which will both be excellent can be found for reasonable prices.
-You can get 2 slices of pizza and a bottled water for under $14 USD.
+Average cost of food – The good thing about Italy is that you can get both pizza and pasta for reasonable prices.
+You can get 2 slices of pizza and a bottled water for about $10 USD.
 For dinner with wine, expect to spend around $27 USD, and more if it is a touristy place. you can find cheap sandwich shops all over the city for around $7 USD and fast food costs around the same.
 Gelato will be around $4 USD.